nativelibs4java/Scalaxy/Privacy/README.md

 Change default privacy of vals, vars and defs to private, unless `@public` is used.

+This is only at the early stages of experimentation, and since it alters the Scala semantics, well... you've been warned :-)

 ```scala
 object Foo {
   val privateByDefault = 10